≡ Menu

 So…

-So, what makes Afghan Hounds so special (if you didn’t already know)…
+So, what makes Afghan Hounds unique (if you didn’t already know)…

-Well we here at IndulgeYourPet.com believe what makes Afghan Hounds so special is there rich heritage.
-You see as we stated before, Afghan Hounds belong to a group of “hound” dogs that function as sight hounds.
+Well, we here at IndulgeYourPet.com believe their rich heritage makes Afghan Hounds so unique.
+As we stated before, Afghan Hounds belong to a group of “hound” dogs that function as sighthounds.

-Now if you’re not familiar with what the term “sighthound”, it is the term given to hunting dogs that hunt primarily by sight and speed rather than by scent and endurance.
-These “types” of hounds are also commonly referred to as gazehounds due to the fact that you’ll often see these types of hounds scanning the horizon looking for movement.
+Now if you’re not familiar with the term “sighthound,” it is the term given to hunting dogs that hunt primarily by sight and speed rather than by scent and endurance.
+These “types” of hounds are also commonly referred to as gazehounds because you’ll often see these types of hounds scanning the horizon, looking for movement.

 They’ve also earned…

-The nickname “Persian Greyhound” because while they aren’t quite as fast as a Greyhound, you’ll probably be surprised at just how fast they actually are (particularly if you’re trying to catch him or her).
-This characteristic combine that with their impressive stamina levels and agility will be one of the first things you notice about them the first time the get loose from their leash!
+The nickname is “Persian Greyhound” because while they aren’t quite as fast as a Greyhound, you’ll probably be surprised at how fast they are (particularly if you’re trying to catch them).
+Combining this characteristic with their impressive stamina levels and agility will be one of the first things you notice about them when they get loose from their leash!

-Afghan hounds first originated within the high mountainous areas of Pakistan, Afghanistan and Iran.
-And as we’ve already mentioned, Afghan Hounds weren’t breed to sit around and look pretty!
-They we bred to be working dogs.
-Working dogs that would help hunt small game a provide protection to their owners.
+Afghan hounds first originated within the high mountainous areas of Pakistan, Afghanistan, and Iran.
+And as we’ve already mentioned, Afghan Hounds weren’t bred to sit around and look pretty!
+They we produced to be working dogs.
+Working dogs that would help hunt small game a protect their owners.

-The early 1900’s that the Afghan Hound were first introduced to the western world when folks began bringing them back to England from their travels because they were so beautiful.
-It was also then that the Afghan began to be bred and adopted more for their looks rather than their “utility” value.
+In the early 1900s, the Afghan Hound was first introduced to the Western world when folks began bringing them back to England from their travels because they were so beautiful.
+It was also then that the Afghans started to be bred and adopted more for their looks rather than their “utility” value.

 Afghan Hound Fast Facts